Home For Babies For Children For Mums About Us Book Now

 C-section MOT

 A C-section is major abdominal surgery.
 Multiple layers of tissue are opened and closed, and the body heals each of them in its own way.
-What happens at the scar can affect the pelvic floor, the abdominal muscles, posture and movement — often in ways that aren't immediately obvious.
+What happens at the scar can influence the pelvic floor, abdominal muscles, posture and movement — often in ways that aren't immediately obvious.

 The C-section MOT looks at all of it: the scar itself, the surrounding tissues, the pelvic floor, the diastasis, and the structural picture underneath.
-Antonietta will assess what's happening and why — and put together a plan that's specific to you.
+We will assess what's happening and what may be contributing — and put together a plan that's specific to you.

 Mummy MOT